TarballCoLtd/jse3d/README.md

 # jse3d

-by Sam Krug and Alyx Ferrari
+by Tarball and Samuel Krug

 ## Dependencies